oceanprotocol/docs/discover/faq.md

 <summary>What is a smart contract and why is it relevant?</summary>

 The blockchain can do more than just store information - it can also run code.
-A smart contract is an executable script that runs on the blockchain, with no intermediary and is fully transparent and auditable by anyone.
+A smart contract is an executable script that runs on the blockchain, with no intermediary, and is fully transparent and auditable by anyone.
 In Ocean, smart contracts facilitate access to data and AI if the access conditions set out by the publisher are fulfilled.

 </details>